-What is Industrial Design Technology?
+What is Industrial Technology Skills?

-Industrial Design Technology focuses on the practices and processes required to manufacture products in a variety of industries.
+Industrial technology Skills focuses on the practices and processes required to manufacture products in a variety of industries.

 Students understand industry practices, interpret specifications, including technical information and drawings, demonstrate and apply safe practical production processes with hand/power tools and machinery, communicate using oral, written and graphical modes, organise, calculate and plan production processes and evaluate the products they create using predefined specifications.